 Daily health and safety news, job alerts and resources

-On 16 September 2019, it was revealed that, as part of the investigation into the fire, The London Fire Brigade (LFB) has been interviewed under caution by police.
+On 16 September 2019, it was revealed that, as part of the investigation into the fire, The LFB had been interviewed under caution by police.
 The interviews were conducted voluntarily, “as a body, rather than an individual” in relation to the Health and Safety at Work Act 1974, the fire service said.

 London Fire Commissioner Dany Cotton said that the fire service recognised the need for answers by survivors and the bereaved.
 She said that hundreds of LFB staff and volunteers had already provided interview voluntarily and that they would continue to assist the investigation.